zielinski-marcin/Data-Analysis-Notebooks/README.md

-# SQL
+# Data Analysis Notebooks
-My SQL queries.
+Examples of dataset analysis, using SQL and Python.